 The agency further reported 45 patient deaths among people who took 10 mg of Xeljanz twice daily compared with 25 patient deaths for those who received TNF blockers.

 As a result of the above findings, FDA required Pfizer to add a black box warning to its Xeljanz product labels, alerting patients and healthcare providers of the increased risk of blood clots and death with twice-daily doses of 10 mg each.

-Xeljanz XR Side Effects
+Xeljanz Side Effects

 - Blood clots in the lungs

 - Major adverse cardiovascular events